Skip to main content

 A: Amazon DataSync uses an agent that you deploy into your IT environment or into Amazon EC2 to access your Hadoop cluster.
 The DataSync agent acts as an HDFS client and communicates with the NameNodes and DataNodes in your clusters.
 When you start a task, DataSync queries the primary NameNode to determine the locations of files and folders on the cluster.
 DataSync then communicates with the DataNodes in the cluster to copy files and folders to, or from, HDFS.

-A: Amazon DataSync uses an agent that you deploy into your IT environment or into Amazon EC2 to access your objects using the Amazon S3 API.
+A: Amazon DataSync uses the Amazon S3 API to access your S3-compatible object storage systems.
+To access your on-premises object storage, DataSync uses an agent that you deploy into your data center.
+When using Basic mode tasks for cross-cloud transfers, DataSync uses an agent you deploy in your public cloud environment, or into Amazon EC2 to access your storage in other clouds.
 This agent connects to DataSync service endpoints within Amazon Web Services, and is securely managed from the Amazon Web Services Management Console or CLI.
+When using Enhanced mode tasks, no agent is required to connect to storage in other clouds.

-A: Amazon DataSync uses an agent that you deploy into your Azure environment or into Amazon EC2 to access objects in your Azure Blob Storage containers.
+A: When using Basic mode tasks, Amazon DataSync uses an agent that you deploy into your Azure environment or into Amazon EC2 to access objects in your Azure Blob Storage containers.
 The agent connects to DataSync service endpoints within Amazon Web Services, and is securely managed from the Amazon Web Services Management Console or CLI.
-The agent authenticates to your Azure container using a SAS token that you specify when creating a DataSync Azure Blob location.
+When using Enhanced mode tasks, no agent is required to connect to your Azure Blob Storage.
+DataSync authenticates to your Azure container using a SAS token that you specify when creating a DataSync Azure Blob location.

 A: No. When copying data to or from your premises, there is no need to setup a VPN/tunnel or allow inbound connections.
 Your Amazon DataSync agent can be configured to route through a firewall using standard network ports.
 You can also deploy DataSync within your Amazon Virtual Private Cloud (Amazon VPC) using VPC endpoints.
 When using VPC endpoints, data transferred between the DataSync agent and Amazon Web Services does not need to traverse the public internet or need public IP addresses.